About CIMO Labs

 At Salesforce, he was the first data science hire in the marketing org and led the first machine learning models deployed to salesforce.com end-to-end.
 As co-founder and CEO at Fondu, he built consumer-facing long-term memory for LLMs—thousands of users, ~2 hours/WAU, ~40% D30 bounded retention—and was featured in a16z's Building the AI Brain.

-Eddie holds a BA in Economics from Georgetown University, with mathematical concentration in linear algebra, econometrics, game theory, differential equations, convex optimization, and dynamic programming.
-He has given guest lectures at Stanford MS&E on the economics of consumer data.
+Eddie holds a BA in Economics from Georgetown University.
+He has guest lectured at Stanford MS&E on the economics of consumer data.

-CIMO Labs is backed by former C-level tech leaders from Stitch Fix and Netflix, a Meta researcher, a former public company CEO, and the CIO of AllianceBernstein.
+CIMO Labs is backed by former C-level tech leaders and researchers from Stitch Fix, Netflix, Meta, and AllianceBernstein.

 Contact